projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

 Enabling USB keyboard and mouse
 *******************************

-Please refer to :ref:`getting-started-apl-nuc` for enabling the USB keyboard and mouse for the UOS.
+Please refer to :ref:`kbl-nuc-sdc` for enabling the USB keyboard and mouse for the UOS.